 Merit Systems Protection Board (MSPB)

-The mission of the MSPB is to protect employees from abuses by Management, and The Law Office of Jonathan Bell ensures that each client has zealous representation in protecting them from these abuses.
+The mission of the MSPB is to protect employees from abuses by Management, and The Law Office of Jonathan Bell, P.C. ensures that each client has zealous representation in protecting them from these abuses.

 Within the MSPB, Jonathan Bell handles cases involving: